Germany's Merck to buy hi-tech materials firm AZ for $2.6 billion

 | FRANKFURT/LONDON

-FRANKFURT/LONDON Merck (MRCG.DE), the world's largest maker of liquid crystals used in TVs, tablet and smartphone screens, has agreed to buy Britain's AZ Electronic Materials AZEM.L for $2.6 billion (1.5 billion pounds) to expand its range of specialist chemicals for hi-tech gadgets.
+FRANKFURT/LONDON Merck, the world's largest maker of liquid crystals used in TVs, tablet and smartphone screens, has agreed to buy Britain's AZ Electronic Materials for $2.6 billion to expand its range of specialist chemicals for hi-tech gadgets.

 While many of Merck's peers in the pharmaceuticals industry are selling assets to focus on core businesses, Merck's deal underscores its position as a diversified group, with the family behind it seeking to spread its investment risk.